Lunch Services at RSD

 Pay for Student Meals Online

-RSD partners with MySchoolBucks® (MSB) to offer a way for families to pay online for school lunches as well as other school-related costs such as special field trips, dorm/class activities, and the Wildcat Zone snack bar.
+RSD partners with MySchoolBucks® (MSB) to offer a way for families to pay online for cafeteria a la carte items as well as other school-related costs such as special field trips, dorm/class activities, and the Wildcat Zone snack bar.

 Students will use their Student ID Cards to pay for their lunch purchases.
 Students should continue to bring cash to pay for al carte items such as milk and treats, as these items cannot be paid for through the MSB program.